martinberger-ch/oci-monitoring/README.md

 ## OCI Configuration

-After the Ansible execution, put your personal OCI configuration and SSH key into directory ~/.oci.
+After the successful Ansible execution, put your personal OCI configuration and SSH key into directory /home/steampipe/.oci.
 Replace the dummy values.
 Adapt file /home/steampipe/config/oci.spc with the correct SSH key file name.

 Take care that owner and group of the OCI configuration file is OS user _steampipe_.